sourcegraph/handbook/content/departments/finance/deal-desk/deal-desk-faqs.md

 Yes, please attach the Customer´s PO to the SFDC Opportunity under “Files” section.

+#### Do I need to enter into an evaluation agreement with my Prospect?

+For free POCs, we do not require to enter into separate evaluation agreements.
+Instead, at the customer’s request, we can prepare an
+Order Form governed by our online terms, which cover trials and POCs.
+For paid POCs, we do need to enter into an agreement to reflect the fee charged, the POC term, expansion price, among other terms.
+We can also prepare an Order Form governed by our online terms to cover these elements.

 ## Approvals & Processes

 #### When shall I submit an Order Form for approval?